Ice Dam Prevention: The Importance of Ventilation

 Ventilation problems can also damage your home’s insulation.
 The warm moist air that builds up in your attic can cause the degradation of your insulation.
 You may notice that the insulation is less effective, and you could even find mold, mildew, and pests making their home in your attic.

 Improper ventilation can also lead to moisture buildup inside your home.
 If you notice a lot of condensation on your windows, it can indicate ventilation concerns.
 Homeowners often mistakenly think that condensation on the window’s surface means a problem with the window itself, but that is often not the case.
 Fogginess or water between panes of glass is a sign of seal failure, but a window that’s wet on the surface can be a sign of a ventilation issue.
 It’s important to note that all homes have some natural condensation because of activities (showering, cooking, breathing) inside the house.
-Still, an abundance of condensation could be indicative of more significant concern.
+Still, an abundance of condensation could be indicative of a more significant concern.

 A properly ventilated roof and soffit ensure that your home is kept comfortable with a consistent temperature.
 It will help your home “breathe” properly and prevent significant headaches down the road.